The Anvil (magazine): History and profile

 The Anvil was first published out of Moberly, Missouri, in May 1933 (ib.).
-Among the authors whose works appeared in the magazine were Richard Wright, Nelson Algren, Erskine Caldwell, Frank Yerby and Maxim Gorky.
-In 1935, The Anvil was folded into the Partisan Review (ib.,p. xIv).
+Among the authors whose works appeared in the magazine were Langston Hughes, Richard Wright, Nelson Algren, Erskine Caldwell, Frank Yerby and Maxim Gorky.

+In 1935, The Anvil was folded into the Partisan Review (ib., p. xIv), operating as The Partisan Review and Anvil until 1936.
+Conroy, speaking about the merger, said "I view The Anvil's death with keen regrets...
+I have no illusions about the character of the merged magazine.
+I will be Partisan Review, not Anvil".

+In 1939, with the help of Nelson Algren, Conroy relaunched the magazine as The New Anvil.